-Saeedeh Shahnahpour is a Lecturer at the Leiden University Institute for Area Studies.
+Saeedeh Shahnahpour is a guest researcher at the Leiden University Institute for Area Studies.

 - 2016, PhD, Persian Studies, Leiden University, the Netherlands